hashkat/hashkat/docs/input.md

   hour
 ```

 *max_real_time* is the maximumreal itme in which you want the smulaiton to run.
 Once this actual time has elapsed, the simulation ends.
-This time is also in minutes, and in the DEFAULT.yaml file has a value of 1 hour or 60 minutes.
+This time is also in minutes, and in the above example has a value of 1 hour or 60 minutes.
 It is important to note that as
 opposed to the simulated time, interacting with the simulation does affect the real time.

 ```python